Maeeen/scastie-bachelor-report/presentation/presentation.md

   * It was a freaking good atmosphere to work on such a project.
 I will miss those weekly meetings on Monday with Jędrzej :smiling_face_with_tear:.

 * Thanks to Eugène Flesselle and Hamza Remmal for giving some tips, gave some ideas, talking about the project.

-* All of this made me fond of the Scala ecosystem.
-Maybe count me as a future Dotty contributor?

 * I hope the project suited your expectations, because it did suit mines.